voiio/voiio.github.io/scss-style-guide.md

 ## Why

 - Make styling explicit.
-- Keep a low css specifity.
+- Keep CSS specificity low
 - Prevent indirect styling that would not be visible by the class name (less obvious and clean).

 ## Don't